Picture of Orca (killer whale) Rob Lott

 The orca, also known as a killer whale, is distinctive in appearance with a large black body, a white underside, a white patch above and behind the eye, and a grey 'saddle patch' behind the dorsal fin

 At up to nearly 10 metres long, male orcas are larger than females and have a tall dorsal fin - up to nearly 2 metres in height.
 The tall sword-shaped and strikingly visible dorsal fin makes them almost unmistakable at sea.
 Female length is about 20% less and the curved dorsal fin is less than half the height of the males.
+Look out for orcas at OrcaLab in British Columbia (which WDC helps to fund) in the video below.
+You may also see humpback whales, Dall's porpoises and Pacific white-sided dolphins.

 Orcas are extremely fast swimmers and have been recorded at speeds of up to 54km/h.
 Most studies have centred around the Pacific Northwest where three distinct ecotypes exist: coastal fish-eaters (‘residents'); marine mammal eaters (‘transients') and ‘offshores' – whose dietary habits are unknown.
 One striking feature of the ‘resident' orcas in this area is that no apparent dispersal or immigration of birth group has been recorded in 30 years of study, making them one big family group.